We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Factor provides a variety of nutrient-rich meals that may aid weight loss.

-For example, the company offers several low calorie options, which generally contain under 500 calories per serving.
-Decreasing your daily calorie intake may be an effective strategy for weight loss (
+For example, the company offers several low calorie options, which generally contain fewer than 500 calories per serving.
+Decreasing your daily calorie intake may be an effective strategy for weight loss.

-Factor also offers a selection of high protein meals, each of which provides around 30–50 grams of protein per serving.
-Studies show that eating more protein may support weight loss by increasing feelings of fullness and reducing appetite (
+Factor also offers a selection of high protein meals, each providing 30–50 grams of protein per serving.
+Studies show that eating more protein may

-Editor here!
+Editor (and dietitian) here!
 I tried Factor for 2 weeks to help you decide whether it could be the right fit for your mealtime needs.

 Meal selection and delivery